Updated June 29, 2023

 What is OpenSSL?

 Open SSL is a general-purpose cryptography package that implements the TLS protocol in an open-source manner.
-It is available for Windows, Linux, macOS, as well as BSD computers, and was first released in 1998.
-Users can use OpenSSL to execute a variety of SSL-related operations, such as generating CSRs and private keys, as well as installing SSL certificates.
+It is available for Windows, Linux, macOS, and BSD computers and was first released in 1998.
+Users can use OpenSSL to execute various SSL-related operations, such as generating CSRs and private keys and installing SSL certificates.

 It’s all about the command lines in OpenSSL.
 We’ve included a list of typical OpenSSL commands for individual users below.